bucketrobotics/palmerroboticsclub.github.io/CONTRIBUTING.md

 Use the table of contents icon  on the top left corner of this document to get to a specific section of this guide quickly.

+## Rules
+- Do not assign issues to other people
+- Name things appropritatly, spell things to the best of your ability.
+Failure to do so may lead to removal without warning.

 ## Getting Started

 ### New contributor guide